-In Hanna’s case, since she had an adult sibling, life insurance could have allowed her siblings to save their home, provide for food, clothing, and to go to college.
+In Hanna’s case, life insurance could have allowed her siblings to save their home, provide for food and clothing, and go to college since she had an adult sibling.

 Even if you don’t have children, you may need life insurance.

-In this article, we’ll look at the most common reasons people need life insurance, as well as the types of coverage and estimated costs for each.
+In this article, we’ll look at the most common reasons people need life insurance, the types of coverage, and the estimated costs for each.

 Why people buy life insurance